 - Use a plastic scraper to remove the stuck-on food.

-- Wash the pot again with warm soapy water and a soft sponge.
+- Rewash the pot with warm soapy water and a soft sponge.

 If your enamel Dutch oven still has burnt-on bits, you can try a baking soda solution.
 Boil four cups of water with two heaping tablespoons of baking soda.

-Simmer it for a minute or two, then turn off the heat and cover the pot.
+Simmer it briefly, then turn off the heat and cover the pot.
 Let it sit for 15 minutes before draining the liquid and scraping off any residue with a plastic scraper.
 Finally, wash the pot with soap and water.

 For regular maintenance, you should also: